ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/01-Install_Necessary_Software.md

 # Objectives
-Install all necessary software for your next labs, those software are git jq homebrew
+Install all necessary software in your jump host for your next labs, those software are git jq homebrew